Alt text: A person prevents a series of wooden blocks from toppling over on top of financial charts, with a piggy bank nearby.

 The Consultant’s Playbook

-• Scrutinizing possible risks in operational activities.
+• Scrutinizing potential risks in operational activities.

 “The boldest business decision is risking nothing.” – Financial Analyst Richard Marsh